bradystultz/ISA616-Project2-Group15/README.md

 6. README.md: Provides an overview of our project to the client
 7. Student Success doc.Rmd/html: Overview of project, Business Value Proposition, data pre-processing
 8. StudentSuccessDashboard.Rmd/html: Final dashboard visualization of our findings
+9. Student Success - Github Link: link to our public Github repository